 The gas chamber – Probably my biggest fear, though it’s started to wane a bit.
 If you haven’t heard of it, learn now.
 You stand in the chamber with everyone and get gassed.
 It all varies, but most of the time, you have to say something like your name etc. Then you file out in a line.
 Reactions range from snot flowing down to vomiting and almost always crying.
 My husband said when he went through it, someone actually tried to jump out of a window.
 READ ABOUT MY EXPERIENCE IN BASIC TRAINING AT THE GAS CHAMBER!

 The shots – I’ve never been scared of needles, but no one likes shots.
 Alas, they’re part of life, and I’ve heard they give some real doozies at Basic Training.

 The yelling – Even if it isn’t as bad as it used to be, I hate being belittled and yelled at.
 It’s going to be tough.

-The push-ups – I am sure I’ll be able to handle it, as my body is fairly fit and I’m making great progress, but there’s still that fear that I’ll utterly fail when they tell me to drop and do 20… 5 times in one day.
+The push-ups – I am sure I’ll be able to handle it, as my body is fairly fit and I’m making great progress, but there’s still that fear that I’ll utterly fail.
+Here’s some great moves to prepping your body for BMT.